jfkw/obs-service-go_modules/README.md

-Until such time as `obs-service-go_modules` is available on [OBS](https://build.opensuse.org), `vendor.tar.gz` should be committed along with the Go application release tarball.
+Until such time as `obs-service-go_modules` is available on [OBS](https://build.opensuse.org), `vendor.tar.gz` should be committed along with the Go application (obsinfo and obscpio file).

 ## openSUSE RPM packages built using `obs-service-go_modules`